Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 3 (2)

 The carotid bodies contain ________ chemoreceptors that respond to changes in ________.

-A. peripheral; blood concentrations of H+ and O2
+B. central; blood concentrations of H+, but not CO2 and O2

 C. central; cerebrospinal concentrations of CO2